gordon-cs/Project-Phoenix/README.md

 - Uncheck the "Save connection string in WebConfig as" option, then click Next.
 - Select all the Views and Tables and uncheck the "Pluralize table and view names" option.
 Click Finish

-All the files you deleted shoudl not re-appear.
-The Rci.cs file shoul now have a new field corresponding to the new column you created.
+All the files you deleted should not re-appear.
+The Rci.cs file should now have a new field corresponding to the new column you created.

-What did we just do?
+_What did we just do?_

 Let's step back a bit.
 To interact with a relational database, you need to use SQL.
 However manually writing SQL strings in C# code can be very error prone and messy.
 Let's not even talk about retrieving the results.
 To help, Object Relational Mappers (ORM) were developed.
 They create an abstraction layer between the application code and the database so programmers like yourself don't have to bother too much with SQL.